Published on November 9th, 20170

 Lawsuit Claims Nerium is a Pyramid Scheme

 The suit, which was originally filed in August in California, was transferred to Texas federal court this week and alleges that “Nerium constitutes an exploitive money transfer scheme.”
 With allegations of fabricated before and after photos depicting the reduction of wrinkles, illegal health claims, cult-like activities, secret agreements and phony distributorship positions, the 59-page amended complaint is chock full of intrigue.
-But its main allegation is that defendants, which include founder Jeff Olsen, top executives Renee Olsen and Amber Rourke, and distributor and reality TV star Michael Shouhed, “run an illegal pyramid scheme.”
+But its main allegation is that defendants, which include founder Jeff Olson, top executives Renee Olson and Amber Rourke, and distributor and reality TV star Michael Shouhed, “run an illegal pyramid scheme.”

 Specifically, the complaint claims:

 Nerium . . . represented to plaintiffs . . . that Nerium provides a business opportunity that can build ‘a dream lifestyle’ and that Plaintiffs could be financially independent by virtue of selling Nerium’s ‘age-defying’ creams.
 But in reality, these promises of riches, wealth, and gifts couldn’t be further from the truth.
-Characterized by some its former employees as a scam and a cult, Nerium touts that it has generated one billion dollars in cumulative sales after just four years.
+Characterized by some of its former employees as a scam and a cult, Nerium touts that it has generated one billion dollars in cumulative sales after just four years.
 These sales are based on the recruitment of new brand partners into the pyramid scheme that Nerium has amassed.

 The complaint goes on to state that: